telefonicaid/fiware-health/fiware-region-sanity-tests/doc/status_and_data_storage.rst

 So that, we have two type of statuses:

-* **Sanity Check Status**.
-The responsible for calculating the *Sanity Check Status* is the custom parser for the NGSI-Adapter mentioned before, whose input is the  summary report ``test_results.txt`` that has been shown:
+- **Sanity Check Status**.
+The responsible for calculating this value is the custom parser for the NGSI Adapter aforementioned, whose input is the summary report ``test_results.txt`` that has been shown:

   +---------------+---------------------------------------------+
   | Sanity Status | Description                                 |